jony378892/assignment-2/README.md

 This component fetches the quiz questions from an external API and displays them one by one.
 It also handles the user's answers and calculates the total score.

+### Results

+This component displays the user's total score at the end of the quiz along with a message about their progress.
+It provides feedback based on the user's performance.

 ## Error Handling

 The application includes basic error handling for the API request.
 If the data fails to load, an error message is displayed to the user.